nicferrier/pglogapi/README.md

 So a service wishing to access this DB should register in the keepie.

+The builtin keepie expects:

+`authorized-urls-readonly.json`

+and

+`authorized-urls-write.json`

+to be in the current directory.

 ### Are there other ways?

 Yes.
 If you had a well known cloud platform that supplied you with servers we might choose all the servers in a project.

 ## Todo

 * generic query - you should be able to post a combinatorial query term and get back the matching result set
  * but what is the query language?

 ## Testing